Costco Wholesale Corporation

 - Costco is a member of the Roundtable on Sustainable Palm Oil and is committed to ensuring that the palm oil contained in Kirkland Signature™ products is responsibly and sustainably sourced (currently at 82%)

-The following section aligns current company-wide sustainability initiatives with the UN Sustainable Development Goals.
+The following section aligns current company-wide sustainability initiatives with the United Nations Sustainable Development Goals.

 - Costco is aware of its responsibility to design and construct its sites and buildings in an energy-efficient, sustainable and environmentally responsible manner.
 Costco’s warehouse designs are consistent with the requirements of Leadership in Energy and Environmental Design (LEED), an internationally accepted benchmark for green building design and construction